dotdotslash/dyno-logo/README.md

-# Howard Hughes Dynamic H
+# Dynamic SVG color from image or video

-Color capture and modify Logo